FA21-CSCE431/project-final-code-nick-network/README.md

       Deploy Application

       Any deploy to test-application (by pushing code to the development branch) and this will automatically be checked by CI/CD and deployed

+* CI/CD

+      Add the /.github/workflows/workflow.yml file to the .github directory

+      This workflow.yml file can be configued to contain the appropraite Github actions; in this projects case the actions were 1) runners, 2) workflows, 3) events, 4) jobs, 5) steps, and 6) actions.

+      This establish Continuous Integration

+      For Continuous Deployment, the aforementioned Heroku project must first me created

+      Then connect the Github repository to the project

+      Now the pipeline for CD can be set up, with a development, staging, and production application

  ## Objective: